kloi34/RemoveOrKeepSection/README.md

+Thank you [IceDynamix](https://github.com/IceDynamix) for writing the outline of this code

 # What does this plugin do?
 This a plugin for the game Quaver that...
 - Removes sections of notes, timing points, and/or SVs